Our Team.

 BAUER BROWN

 Bauer Brown started his Law Enforcement career in 2013.
 In 2016, he started as a full-time interdictor/K9 handler with the Apache County Sheriff's Office Special Crimes Enforcement Team.
 In 2016, Bauer was nationally awarded for conducting a "cold" traffic stop that resulted in a seizure of 34 pounds of heroin and 36 pounds of cocaine.
 In 2017, he was nationally awarded for another "cold" traffic stop resulting in a seizure of 206 pounds of cocaine.
 He has testified in both federal and state courts in several interdiction cases and continues to work full time interdiction on Interstate 40 and Highway 60.
-Bauer has been a guest speaker in some of law enforcement's largest training conferences where his instruction has been described as "best in the Nation" "game changer" and has been credited to restore passion in officers who had planed to leave this career.
+Bauer has been a guest speaker in some of law enforcement's largest training conferences where his instruction has been described as "best in the Nation" "game changer" and has been credited to restore passion in officers who had planned to leave this career.
 As a certified general instructor, Bauer is constantly looking to help train other officers to recognize criminal activity during their everyday contact with the public.
 It is for that reason he founded ACE Interdiction Tactics.
 "This type of training is vital to the pro-active cop, it sets the foundation for officers to build an impenetrable case and win in the courtroom"

 JEREMY BEDINGFIELD